ElementsProject/lightning/doc/lightning-fundchannel.7.md

 *request_amt* is an amount of liquidity you'd like to lease from the peer.
 If peer supports `option_will_fund`, indicates to them to include this much liquidity into the channel.
+Must also pass in *compact_lease*.

+*compact_lease* is a compact represenation of the peer's expected channel lease terms.
+If the peer's terms don't match this set, we will fail to open the channel.

 This example shows how to use lightning-cli to open new channel with peer 03f...fc1 from one whole utxo bcc1...39c:0